wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 To reduce requirements for setting up external data sources, the following spout simply emits random sentences.
 It is a modified version of a spout that is provided with the  (<a href="https://github.com/apache/storm/blob/master/examples/storm-starter/" target="_blank">Storm-Starter examples</a>).

-> [AZURE.NOTE] For an example of a spout that reads from an external data source, see one of the following examples:
+> [AZURE.NOTE] For an example of a spout that reads from an external data source, see one of the following examples: <a href="https://github.com/apache/storm/tree/master/external/storm-kafka" target="_blank">Storm-Kafka</a>: A spout that reads from Kafka
->
-> * <a href="https://github.com/apache/storm/blob/master/examples/storm-starter/src/jvm/storm/starter/spout/TwitterSampleSpout.java" target="_blank">TwitterSampleSpout</a>: An example spout that reads from Twitter
->
-> * <a href="https://github.com/apache/storm/tree/master/external/storm-kafka" target="_blank">Storm-Kafka</a>: A spout that reads from Kafka

 For the spout, create a new file named **RandomSentenceSpout.java** in the **src\main\java\com\microsoft\example** directory and use the following as the contents: